abduabohalima/JINAbase/README.md

 A basic GUI to plot the abundances of EMP stars as part of JINA's EMP stars database project.
 The GUI gives you several options to view the data.

+## Paper and instructions
+Please read the paper (to come) or cookbook for useful instructions and information.
+If you find this database and/or GUI useful for your plots and/ or work, please cite the paper.
+There might be some bugs with the database or the GUI, feel free to send suggestions or add issues you encounter.
+This is a community project, help us improve it and keep it up to date.
+If you think the GUI could be better, help us improve it.

 ## Requirements

 To get the GUI to work on your device you'll need the following python packages,